If you have between five and 15 years’ post-graduate engineering experience, follow the process outlined here to apply

 You’ll receive an invitation to the online Teams or Skype interview from your assessor.
 The interview will take between 30 and 60 minutes.
 Your invitation to attend a professional interview will be between approximately four to six weeks after your evidence assessment.

 Watch a short video about the professional interview.

-The assessor may tell you the outcome of your Chartered application at the end of the interview, but generally you’ll receive a confirmation email in the EA portal after the interview.
+The assessor may tell you the outcome of your Chartered application at the end of the interview, but generally you’ll receive a confirmation email in the member portal after the interview.